Starfire1853/pythonwebscraper/README.md

 ## The following is for the test python programs (two, three and four) located in the `Test_Scrapers` subfolder.

-To run this scraper2,3 and 4 you need a file called `variables.py` next to the python file, it must contain these variables:
+To run this scraper 2, 3 and 4 you need a file called `variables.py` next to the python file, it must contain these variables:

 ```python
 url = 'https://www.crossfitmagnus.com/workouts/'